Tronikelis/twopair/README.md

 ## Notes

 - Currently does not support videos that play in `<iframe>`, because the injected script does not have access to websites embedded in other websites
+- Currently does not work on some websites that have strict CSP rules, but I am working on this one [#15](https://github.com/Tronikelis/twopair/issues/15)

 ## Building the extension